Ryukijano/B3tt3r/README.md

 This repository demonstrates how to combine the Mast3r and Spann3r models for 3D reconstruction.
 The Mast3r model is used for feature extraction and initial 3D point cloud generation, while the Spann3r model is used for refining the 3D reconstruction using spatial memory.

+## Introducing Bett3r

+Bett3r is an extension of the Mast3r model that incorporates spatial memory features similar to Spann3r.
+Unlike Spann3r, Bett3r does not confine images to a certain order or require photogrammetry.
+This flexibility allows for more versatile and efficient 3D reconstruction.

 ### Prerequisites

 - Python 3.8 or higher